-The Dan Dare Info site reveals Bob Danvers-Walker announced The Adventures of Dan Dare, whilst former Dick Barton actor Noel Johnson took the part of Dan, Digby was played by John Sharpe, Peabody by Anne Cullen, and the Mekon by Francis De Wolfe.
-Other parts were played by Kenneth Willams and Ralph Richardson.
+The Dan Dare Info site notes Bob Danvers-Walker announced the show.
+Noel Johnson played Dan (who died in 1999), Digby was played by John Sharpe, Professor Peabody by Anne Cullen.
+Other parts were played by Kenneth Williams and Ralph Richardson.
 The series was produced in London by John Glyn-Jones.

 The Dan Dare Radio Show was sponsored by drinks company Horlicks, who encouraged young listeners to enroll in the Horlicks Spaceman’s Club, and then marketed a series of related items that could be bought – usually for six pence and a label from a Horlicks jar.

 The Spaceman Club items included The Spacemans Club Handbook, a Dan Dare Tie, Spacefleet Service Identity Card, The Spacemans Club Badge, the Dan Dare Spaceship Cup (for drinking one’s Horlicks, of course), and a Periscope.